moxious/graph-workload/README.md

 See `src/schemas/user.json` as an example of a schema you can use in this way.
 Keys are field names to generate, values are the faker functions used to populate that field.

+## Explicit Transactions

+If you use the `--query` option, you may also use `--mode READ` or `WRITE`.
+This enables the program to use explicit read or write transactions, so that when queries are sent to a cluster, they are routed appropriately according to the Neo4j routing rules.

 # Neo4j 4.0 / Multidatabase

 As of Neo4j 4.0, sessions support multi-database.
 Use the `-d` or `--database` argument to direct